 Broth or Water & Apple Cider Vinegar

 While continuing to whisk, I slowly pour in the broth or water (for the vegetarian / vegan option) and add the apple cider vinegar and whisk until the mixture is smooth.
-Low FODMAP chicken bone broth is definitely the tastiest option when making this low FODMAP enchilada sauce, but if you want to make this vegetarian or vegan, using low FODMAP vegetable broth (this is on my list of recipes to create) or water will also produce a delicious sauce.
-Low FODMAP low sodium beef broth is also an option if you don't have chicken broth handy.
+Low FODMAP chicken bone broth (homemade or store-bought) is definitely the tastiest option when making this low FODMAP enchilada sauce, but if you want to make this vegetarian or vegan, using low FODMAP vegetable broth (this is on my list of recipes to create) or water will also produce a delicious sauce.
+Low FODMAP low sodium beef broth (homemade or store-bought) is also an option if you don't have chicken broth handy.

 Then, I allow the sauce to come to a simmer, reduce the heat to low, and continue to simmer on low heat for 15 minutes or until the sauce comes to my desired thickness, whisking frequently.